 The purpose of probation is to be a constructive means of identifying and correcting areas of deficient student performance.

-MLT program students are expected to follow the College's Code of Conduct.
-This can be found at: https://catalog.nwfsc.edu/content.php?catoid=19&navoid=4467&hl=attendance&returnto=search#Student code of conduct.
+In addition to following the Academic Integrity Policy outlined in prior sections of this handbook, MLT program students must also follow the College's Code of Conduct.
+This can be found at: https://catalog.nwfsc.edu/content.php?catoid=19&navoid=4467#Student\code\of\conduct.
+Additionally, the following programmatic standards apply to the MLT program.